Dependent Eligibility Verification Audit

 You can use one of the following options in transmitting information to Secova:

-- Secure Fax: 800-584-2819 (toll-free).
-Make sure documents are placed in the proper position on the fax machine, either face up or face down (depending on the fax machine) to prevent sending blank documents.
+• Secure Fax: (800-584-2819 toll-free): Make sure documents are placed in the proper position on the fax machine, either face up or face down (depending on the fax machine) to prevent sending blank documents.
 Blank documents cannot be processed and will result in the dependent(s) being placed in a “no response” status.
 You are responsible for making sure that your fax is properly transmitted to Secova’s secure fax line.
 Please remember to keep a copy of your fax confirmation page for future reference.

-- Mail: City of LA, C/O Secova Service Center, PO BOX 630, Budd Lake, NJ 07828.
+• Mail: City of LA, C/O Secova Service Center, PO Box 630, Budd Lake, NJ 07828.
 You may need to use more than one envelope if you are submitting multiple documents.
 For speedy processing, do not use color paper, color ink, staple, tape or clip your documents.

-- Email: [Coming Soon].DMS@secova.com.
-The subject line must read: City of LA Eligibility Verification.
+• Email: CityofLA.Documents@secova.com.
+The subject line must read: City of LA Eligibility Verification [Employee ID].
+Employees must include their Employee ID for SECOVA to properly document the submission.
 Emails containing any other subject line will be blocked by Secova’s firewall security.
 Emails with attachments must be less than 10mb.
 You will not receive an immediate acknowledgement of submission by email.
 A notification email will be sent once your document submission is confirmed.
-Secova does not guarantee the security of this option for submission of sensitive documents as security depends on the external server used for transmission.
+Secova does not guarantee the security.

 Need Help?

-For questions about the audit process or eligibility requirements:
+For questions about the audit process or eligibility requirements: CityofLA.Support@secova.com

-For document submission or status: Email: CityofLA.Documents@secova.com
+For document submission or status: CityofLA.Documents@secova.com

-Hours of Operation: Representatives are available Monday through Friday 8:00am to 5:00pm PST.
+Representatives are available Monday through Friday 8:00am to 5:00pm PST.
 All calls are confidential.

 Important Reminder